mulderp/mulderp.github.com/_posts/2015-01-07-makefiles-vim-and-browserify.md

 So, read on what might happen [after your fast start with Backbone](http://thinkingonthinking.com/fast-start-with-backbonejs/).

 PS This post is also a reflection on the critique on "too much automation" in [The Pipefishbook](http://pipefishbook.com), where I discussed tools such as Yeoman or Grunt together with Backbone.
 These build tools can make sense - but this is another blog post.
 Short answer: If you work towards frameworks to address many users and platforms, an IDE strategy can help.
+But prototypes are different.

 # VIM